 Furthermore, cats see everything around them in a different depth of dimension than we do.
 A feline’s eyes are always facing forward, which allows for stronger depth perception than the human eye.

 Cat eyes are extremely sensitive compared to a human’s eyes.
 However, unlike people, kitties don’t need to blink to lubricate their sensitive eyes with tears.

 How Can Cats See In The Dark?

 Cats can see in the dark because they have six to eight times more rod cells in their retinas than humans do.
 Rod cells allow us to detect light at really low levels.
 So, in other words, felines are six to eight times more sensitive to light than us.

-Not only that, but they are also among the many living organisms which have tapetum lucidum.
+Not only that, but they are also among the many living creatures which have tapetum lucidum.

-Tapetum lucidum is a special extra layer behind the kitty’s retina which reflects the light passing through the retina back towards the eye.
+Tapetum lucidum is a special extra layer behind the kitty’s retina.
+This layer reflects the light passing through the retina back towards the eye.
 As a result, it increases the light levels in the rod cells.

 This special extra layer is also the reason why your cat’s eyes appear to be glowing in the dark.
 What you’re seeing isn’t a glow, but an extra reflection of the already available light.